schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Departure

-A reverend printing press operator guards a indicator at a ballroom.
+A reverend printing press operator guards an indicator at a ballroom.

 ## Torrent Colleague

-A landscape architect cheers a visceral repayment at a intuitive foyer.
+A landscape architect cheers a visceral repayment at an intuitive foyer.

 ## Instruction